October 15, 2019

 Can I be hypnotized

-You have probably read or heard that Hypnosis is a natural condition, and it is.
-It is a state of trance that we know almost all.
-And I could certainly say that it concerns you because if you could not enter the condition of the trance we are discussing, you would not be able to read that post either.
+You have probably read or heard that hypnosis is a natural condition, and it is.
+It is a state of trance that we know almost all about.
+I could certainly say that it concerns you because if you could not enter the condition of the trance we are discussing, you would not be able to read that post either.
 I will change my last statement to all who read this post.
 Yes, and that means you.
 You can enter a hypnotic trance every day of your life.
 There are many misconceptions and myths surrounding hypnosis therapy.
 What is it?
 How does it affect us, and what can and cannot be accomplished using it?
 Some groups would like this confusion to continue.
 This way, you will not look for answers to your problems with tools other than what they sell or provide.
 It’s good for them, but not so good for you.

 Not everyone can be hypnotized.